jingweio/jingweio.github.io/_pages/about.md

 I am currently a fourth year PhD student in Department of Electrical Engineering and Electronics, University of Liverpool, under the supervision of [Prof. Kaizhu Huang](https://faculty.dukekunshan.edu.cn/faculty_profiles/kaizhu-huang) and [Prof. Xinping Yi](https://sites.google.com/site/xinpingyi00/).
 I received my B.S. degree from Xi’an Jiaotong-Liverpool University in 2018.
 My research interests focus on, but are not limited to, graph machine learning.
 Recently, I have been developing theories and algorithms to enhance <span style="color:#00369f">Graph Neural Networks (GNNs)</span>.
 These enhancements are specifically aimed at
-<span style="color:#00369f">combating oversmoothing, handling graph heterophily, capturing long-range dependencies, and detecting anomalies</span>.
+<span style="color:#00369f">combating oversmoothing, handling graph heterophily, capturing long-range dependencies, allievating domain shifts, and detecting anomalies</span>.